All Episodes

 Yeah.

-Um, okay.
+So, okay.

 Right?

-I came in about eight o'clock to record with him, and I hadn't seen it, I hadn't been on Twitter for a few hours.
+I came in about eight o'clock to record with him, and I hadn't seen it.

 And it was the first I'd heard of it.

-But it it emerged, people saying he's been taken to hospital, there's lots of blood, but he's been taken to hospital and he's stable.
+There's lots of blood, but he's been taken to hospital and he's stable.

 That was the news for a while.

-He's he's not gonna make it.
+He's not going to make it.

-Rifle bullets being powerful and um not usually the sort of thing that a Kevlar vest or whatever could stop.
+Rifle bullets being powerful and not usually the sort of thing that a Kevlar vest or whatever could stop.

 And that's why it appears to sort of deflect off his chest and then into his neck.

-But when I saw it I'm no doctor.
+But when I saw it, I'm no doctor.

-Uh the amount of blood, that injury, uh just the sheer loss of blood, the loss of blood pressure, you get no oxygen to the brain.
+The amount of blood, that injury, just the sheer loss of blood, the loss of blood pressure.

 If there are paramedics one foot away from him, I don't think he would have survived that.